Is it possible to protect your industrial electronics from lightning damage? Often! Is the lightning damage to electronics repairable? Sometimes.

 Keep your equipment safe this summer and most importantly, keep yourself safe!

-About the Author: ACS Industrial is an independent industrial electronic repair center providing repair services for servo drives and motors of all types and most all manufacturers as well as repairs for AC/DC drives, VFD drives, encoders, printed circuit board repairs, monitors and touchscreen repairs, PLCs, HMIs, teach pendant repairs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial is an independent industrial electronic repair center providing repair services for servo drives and motors of all types and most all manufacturers as well as repairs for AC/DC drives, VFD drives, encoders, printed circuit board repairs, monitors and touchscreen repairs, PLCs, HMIs, teach pendant repairs, test equipment, and much more.
 Our knowledgeable and helpful customer service team is available to answer your questions and help solve your toughest industrial electronic repair concerns.
 Legacy equipment can be repaired!
 RUSH Service is available.
 You can reach ACS Industrial Services by calling 800-605-6419